 Development Proposals and Consents

-Written submissions in respect of any application, quoting DA number and location, will be accepted by Council until 4.30pm on the date specified in the column below.
+Any person may make a written submission in respect of the application, quoting DA number and location which will be accepted by Council until 4.30pm on the date specified in the column below.
+Submissions will be provided to the regional panel and may be viewed by other persons with an interest in the application.
 Any submissions received will be considered on their merits in conjunction with the assessment of the application.

 |DA No.||Applicant||Location||Description||Exhibition Period|